monokrome/intersect.js/README.md

 ```

 Intersect.JS will also respond properly to being used in an AMD, CommonJS, or
 NodeJS environment.
-This means that you wont have any pesky global `interface`
+This means that you wont have any pesky global `intersect`
 variable sitting around if you are using a module loader.